Table of contents

 Foreclosure is a process where the lender seeks to recover the home and the loan value from a borrower who has fallen behind on payments.
 Lenders typically issue a notice of default after 3 to 6 months of payments that are missed.
 After a 90-day period when the notice of default is issued, the lender can then move to take the house to auction and sell it themselves.
 (Visit our “What is Foreclosure” page to learn more.)
 The US Department of Housing and Urban Development also has a resource page for people facing foreclosure.

 How Foreclosure and Short Sales Work for Lenders and Borrowers

 As a borrower, you’re looking to avoid the highest costs and hits to your credit score.
-Avoiding both a foreclosure and short sale is obviously ideal, but if it is inevitable that you’re losing your house, then you’ll want the least painful process.
+Avoiding both a foreclosure and short sale is ideal.
+But, if it is inevitable that you’re losing your house, then you’ll want the least painful process.

 Banks and lenders, on the other hand, are just trying to recover the highest possible value on the house.
 If they are not going to get the full cost of the mortgage, then they want the most money possible.
 Banks will usually not reject the offer of a short sale unless the short sale is near the market value of the house.
 There are also usually laws that prevent banks from selling a house for more than the value of the mortgage, and in California law prevents banks from chasing down a deficiency judgment to recover extra money on top of the short sale.

 Generally speaking, banks and lenders want you to make a short sale.
 Banks that take houses to auction probably won’t get a better offer than a short sale.
 But this depends on the state of the real estate market at the time.
 If banks feel like your house is worth a lot of money and they can recover their costs and then some, they may pursue foreclosure.

 Who Can Authorize a Short Sale or Foreclosure?